emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 The ``<tool/sdk>`` given above as a command argument is one of the targets listed using ``./emsdk list`` (or ``./emsdk list --old``).

-Note that some of the tools and SDK names include  *master* or *incoming*: these targets are used to clone and pull the very latest versions from the Emscripten incoming and master branches.
+Note that some of the tools and SDK names include  *master* or *main*: these targets are used to clone and pull the very latest versions from the Emscripten main and master branches.

 You can also specify a target of ``latest`` to grab the most current SDK.